-This manual should be a support tool for nurses working at the jeeplines.
-The nurses will be responsible for all follow-up visits and monitoring of the patients, while the doctor is responsible for diagnosing and prescribing all medicines and supporting the nurse in the follow-up.
+This manual should be a support tool for doctors and nurses working at the jeeplines.
+The doctor is responsible for diagnosing and prescribing all medicines and supporting the nurse in the follow-up.
+The nurses will be responsible for all follow-up visits and monitoring of the patients.